Do you only want to hire Filipino staff because you’re a scrooge and you want work done for peanuts?

 For a single person living on his/her own, ₱15,000 can get a person by with a little extra to enjoy personal desires.

-Maybe they’ll end up taking a second job working at nights and then start not performing all of a sudden and you begin questioning why.
+Maybe they’ll end up taking a second job working at night and then start not performing all of a sudden and you begin questioning why.

 Of course, you blame them and blame the whole Philippine Virtual Assistant industry.
 But you shouldn’t.